swisskyrepo/HardwareAllTheThings/docs/radio-frequency/limesdr-bts.md

 # GSM Network: LimeSDR

-**DISCLAIMER**: This procedure is highly illegal basically anywhere in the world.
-Be sure to run this in a closed RF environment (also know as Faraday Cage)
+**DISCLAIMER**: This procedure is highly illegal in most parts of the world.
+Be sure to run this in a closed RF environment (also known as Faraday Cage)

 * [Running a GSM Station with osmo network-in-a-box (sms/audio)](#running-a-gsm-station-with-osmo-network-in-a-box)
 * Running a GSM Station with full osmo (sms/audio/data) [TODO]

 ## Running a GSM Station with osmo network-in-a-box

-For this example we will use the Osmocom GSM Stack in the NITB (Network in the box) mode.
-In this mode the phones connected to you BTS will be able to call each other and send SMS messages.
+For this example we will use the Osmocom GSM Stack in the NITB (Network in a box) mode.
+In this mode the phones connected to your BTS will be able to call each other and send SMS messages.
 There is also the Interconnect mode in which the BSC (Base Station Controller) connects to a ISDN or IPBX (for example Asterisk) to manage the connected phones.
 You can check the different modes here: [https://osmocom.org/projects/openbsc/wiki/OpenBSC#Configurations-Modes](https://osmocom.org/projects/openbsc/wiki/OpenBSC#Configurations-Modes)

-For this article I will be using a Ubuntu 18.04 LTS as operating system since there are pre-compiled packages from [LimeMicro](https://limemicro.com/) that helps a lot.
+For this article I will be using a Ubuntu 18.04 LTS as the operating system, since there are pre-compiled packages from LimeMicro which is very helpful.
 It should run in any linux distribution provided that it has the required packages and / or you compile the missing ones.
 I might make a tutorial later about how to install from the source code but for now I will stick to the pre-compiled packages.

 ## Installing the required packages

 The first thing we need to do is to install all required packages.
-LimeMicro did a nice work and gathered everything pre compiled in their PPAs.
+LimeMicro has pre-compiled everything in their PPAs.
 So let’s add them first:

 ```bash
 sudo add-apt-repository -y ppa:myriadrf/drivers